urbit/urbit.org-reloaded/content/docs/userspace/gall-guide/3-imports-and-aliases.md

 The `dbug` library lets you inspect the state and `bowl` of your agent from the dojo.
-It includes an `agent:dbug` function which wraps your whole `agent:gall` `door`, adding its extra debugging functionality while transparently passing events to your agent for handling like usual.
+It includes an `agent:dbug` function which wraps your whole `agent:gall` door, adding its extra debugging functionality while transparently passing events to your agent for handling like usual.

 To use it, you just import `dbug` with a